Reading: The Inner Voice of Love: A Journey Through Anguish to Freedom

 - How you will respond?
 Carefully (prayerfully) consider how your heart responds to the insights gained during your reflection.
 Are there small steps you can take to incorporate these insights and to move toward spiritual freedom in your life?
 Perhaps you would like to write your own Spiritual Imperative.

 - Please share with the group to the extent you are comfortable.
 You might consider sharing on a single imperative per comment.
 If you have a second or third imperative that was meaningful to you, submit separate comments for each.
-As always you are invited to continue building our community by responding to what others have shared.

 Peace and all good.